CAPE Header - Floristry

 What job opportunities could a floristry course lead to?

 Let your creative talents bloom.
 Flowers do more than embellish your surroundings – they act as a frame for life’s major events.
-As a florist, you will use your natural flair for colour and design to create fabulous arrangements, bringing new life and heavenly scents to any special occasion.
+As a florist, you will use your natural flair for colour and design, to create fabulous arrangements, bringing new life and heavenly scents to any special occasion.

-Whether you're just starting out in your floristry career, want to gain more qualifications, add to your previous experience, or simply broaden your horizons, TAFE NSW offers a wide variety of courses at a number of levels to suit you.
+Whether you're just starting out in your floristry career, want to gain more qualifications, add to your previous experience, or simply broaden your horizons, TAFE NSW offer a wide variety of courses at a number of levels to suit you.